The Law of Cosines

 How can you remember the formula?

-Well, it helps to know that it is the Pythagoras Theorem with something extra so it works for all triangles:
+Well, it helps to know it's the Pythagoras Theorem with something extra so it works for all triangles:

 So, to remember it: